 By John Walsh Smith, Charles Smith 2005

 Mr. K: How do you pay tribute to a Prime Minister who was known for his humble nature?
-Build a statue of him in which he looks like he's beating a neighbour boy's dog to death.
-Seriously, this thing was commissioned by Mark McGowan, now state Opposition Leader, the placing of Curtin on a giant obelisk speaks volumes re their misinterpretation of the man and his message.
+Build a statue of him in which he looks like he's beating a neighbor boy's dog to death.
+Seriously, this thing was commissioned by Mark McGowan, now state Opposition Leader, the placing of Curtin on a giant obelisk speaks volumes of their misinterpretation of the man and his message.
 And look at this face!
 It looks like it's fucking melting!
 And his arm is the deformed claw of a thalidomide baby.
 Shameful.